A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 The CW complex is a special type of cell-complex.
-The definition of CW complex was first introduced by Whitehead in \cite{Whit}.
+Its definition was first introduced by Whitehead in \cite{Whit}.
 A more abstract definition of CW complexes can be found in \cite{Hat}.
-However, for simplicity, we use here Whitehead's original definition.
+However, for simplicity, we use Whitehead's original definition.